-Learn the answer to what is protein, where it comes from, and the best protein sources for a healthy diet.
+Dietitian nutritionist McKel answers what is protein and shares the best protein sources for a healthy diet.

-As a dietitian nutritionist, I get questions all the time about the basics of macronutrients, especially protien.
-I love that you all are hungry for knowledge when it comes to nutrition and learning the basics of micro and macronutrients amongst others.
-Protein is an all too popular topic, especially when you’re living a plant-based lifestyle which many of my recipes and what I promote here is about.
+As a dietitian nutritionist, I get questions all the time about the basics of macronutrients, especially protein.
+Protein is an all too popular topic, especially for those living a plant-based lifestyle.
 Today, I’m not talking about vegan, nor paleo.
-Instead, I’m strictly educating you on what protein is, where it comes from, and the best sources of protein.
+This post explains what protein is, where it comes from, and the best sources of protein for a healthy diet.
 I’ve wrapped it all up for you into an easy-to-read guide to keep bookmarked for future use.

 What is protein?
-It all starts with amino acids.

-Protein actually isn’t protein unless we first learn what amino acids are those that our bodies have a supply of them or we have the ability to make them on our own (pretty cool), essential amino acids meaning we must gather these from the foods we eat, or conditional meaning these amino acids are not essential unless during times of severe stress or trauma (think of a surgery, medical illness, etc.).
+Non-essential amino acids are those that our bodies already have a supply of or we have the ability to make them on our own.
+Essential amino acids are those that we must gather from the foods we eat.
+Conditional amino acids are only essential during times of severe stress or trauma like surgery, medical illness, etc.